darwinzer0/secret-exploding-message/README.md

 ```
 `seq_start` is the starting id value for the first message.
 The id is incremented for each additional message that is sent.
 The `max_messages` field must be `1` or higher.
 The `max_message_size` is cast to a `u16`, so must be in `1..65535` or will cause an error message.

-There are five types of requested defined for the contract:
+There are five types of requests defined for the contract:

 ```rust
 pub enum HandleMsg {